 Similarly, in our bodies, lipoproteins shuttle different types of fats around to various parts of the body.

-Certain of these lipoproteins are composed of proteins known as apolipoprotein B, which is the protein that makes up the shell of particles like LDL and VLDL just as steel makes up the shell of the yellow taxis furiously driving all over the Big Apple.
+Most of these lipoproteins are composed of proteins known as apolipoprotein B, which is the protein that makes up the shell of particles like LDL and VLDL just as steel makes up the shell of the yellow taxis furiously driving all over the Big Apple.

-Before we really dig in, a word on nomenclature.
-Scientists abbreviate the protein apolipoprotein B as “ApoB.”
 The gene that provides the instructions for the body to make the protein is referred to as APOB.

 APOB encodes for two forms of apolipoprotein B, namely apolipoprotein B-48 and apolipoprotein B-100.

 These are shortened to ApoB-48 and ApoB-100 respectively.

 ApoB-48 is a type of protein unique to chylomicrons, a little known lipid carrying particle, primarily found in the small intestine, whose job it is to help the body use fat for energy right after a meal.